kkroep/Surreal_Gravity/README.txt

 AB/BA
 Earless/WADAFA

+If you want, you can register your own account!

 When you are logged in you can make a server by:
 	Multiplayer > start server
 Another player with a different account can then access the server by:
 	Multiplayer > refresh > #names's server
 The client will appear in the lobby.
 The Server can start the game with <start game>

+Note that you can't join a server which has already begun!

+You can exit the lobby by clicking the disconnect option.
+If you are a client, the lobby remains intact.
+If you are a server, however, everyone gets kicked out of the lobby.
+You can exit the game at any time, while playing the game, by pressing the escape key.
+If you are a client, the rest can play on.
+If you are a server, however, everyone will return to the main menu.

 ***disclaimer***
+If 2 players are logged in to the same account (or same username at least) there will most likely be errors.
+Please, do avoid this.
-There can be some bugs when playing with more than 2 players with regard to score
+There can be some bugs when playing with more than 2 players with regard to score.